 This app pushes getting professional help in your planning but is a good visual tool.
 I could upload a photo of my property and then choose trees, shrubs, plants and features like an arbor, path or wall to see how it might look.

 The plant listings don’t include their Latin names, which is a problem if you’re trying to find more information elsewhere about the exact tree or plant.
 A big warning sign is that the app’s database also includes invasive species like amur maple (Acer tataricum var. ginnala) and burning bush (Euonymus alatus) that are banned or regulated in New York and other places because they escape their original planting and out-compete native plants.
 While the app is useful for experimenting with types of plantings, I wouldn’t rely on it to make any final decisions.

 Better Homes and Gardens

 Years ago, when I had less experience gardening, I tried bhg.com and didn’t like it.
 Was it me or the tool that didn’t work well?
 I find it even less appealing now.
 It has the same shortcoming as iScape in including invasive species among its selections and lacks important information about plants.

 While there are more than 1,000 choices for plantings, it doesn’t include zone, which determines if a plant could survive in your climate.
 Many features like uploading a photo of your property are only available in a paid version that costs $19.
 Using this tool could lead a gardener to make a lot of timely and costly mistakes.

 After reviewing what’s available, I’ll probably return to my notebook, graph paper and spreadsheet for another season.

 Have you used tech in the garden?
-Email [email protected]Did you find this article useful or informative?
+Email email@example.com.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.